-Snapes Point projects directly onto the Kingsbridge Estuary, and offers trails suitable for all abilities including pushchairs and wheelchairs.
+Snapes Point juts directly onto the Kingsbridge Estuary, and offers easy to medium trails.
 Watch the relaxed hustle and bustle of life on the estuary below or see if you can spot the nationally rare cirl bunting, blackcap or chiffchaff.

 Snapes Point is popular with the locals to walk the dog or to just sit and enjoy the 360 degree views of rolling hills and estuary.